Generalized cold-atom simulators for vacuum decay

-We simulate a ${}^{39}\mathrm{K}$ mixture in a periodic 1D box, using the parameters in Table~\ref{tab:parameters}.
-In each simulation, we set $z$ by minimizing the chemical potential of the homogeneous false vacuum, with zero detuning.
-This corresponds to the critical value in Eq.~\eqref{eq:decoupling}, including an $\order*{\epsilon}$ correction that we obtain explicitly.
-We then draw randomized vacuum fluctuations in the $\vartheta$ and $\varphi$ fields and their conjugate momenta, and use our chosen value of $z$ to convert these into fluctuations in the $\psi_i$ fields.
+We use these simulations here to test the effective relativistic theory described above.
+We simulate a ${}^{39}\mathrm{K}$ mixture in a periodic 1D box, with parameters from Table~\ref{tab:parameters}, using an eighth-order symplectic pseudospectral code.
+(See Ref.~\cite{Jenkins:2023eez} for details and convergence tests; we obtain the same level of convergence here.)
+In each simulation we set $z$ by minimizing $\mu$ in the homogeneous false vacuum, with $\delta=0$.
+This corresponds to the decoupling value~\eqref{eq:decoupling} with an $\order*{\epsilon}$ correction.
+We then draw random fluctuations in $\vartheta,\varphi$ and their conjugate momenta, and use our chosen $z$ to convert these into fluctuations in $\psi_\down,\psi_\up$.

-We have carried out several consistency checks with our simulations~\cite{Note3}, all of which confirm that $\vartheta$ and $\varphi$ behave like decoupled relativistic fields \emph{if and only if} Eq.~\eqref{eq:decoupling} holds.
-One such check is shown in Fig.~\ref{fig:dispersion-relation}, where we see that the dispersion relationship for $\varphi$ measured in our simulations exhibits excellent agreement with our theoretical prediction, including pseudorelativistic behavior on scales much larger than the healing length $\xi_\varphi$.